liamcurry/backbone-schema/readme.md

 var Message = Backbone.Model.extend({

   schema: {
-    nickname: {
-      type: String      // Types can be specified as functions...
+    nickname: String      // Types can be specified as functions...
-    },
     text: {
       type: 'string',   // ...or they can be specified as strings.
       required: true    // Makes the attribute required for the model to validate.